BehnamMohseniGharyehsafa/GPDL_Smart_Building_Community/benchMarkExample/README.md

     }
 }
 ```

 ---

-### Building Geometry
-Each building in the project is represented as a **Polygon** geometry within the GeoJSON file.
-The polygons define the building footprints using latitude and longitude coordinates, which allow accurate spatial modeling and visualization.
-These footprints align with the program types described, including mixed-use, residential, office, and mall structures.
-The attached image provides a visual representation of these geometries, illustrating the distribution of different program types across the site.
-This level of detail supports comprehensive urban and energy analysis, making the Buffalo New Development project an ideal case study for simulation and optimization.

----
 The image below represents the program types of the buildings included in the **Buffalo New Development** project.
 Each building is color-coded to reflect its designated program type, allowing for quick visual identification of the functional classification of the structures.
 The program types include **StripMall Building** (red), **Outpatient Building** (orange), **Mixed Use Building Program** (yellow), **MidriseApartment Building** (light blue), **MediumOffice Building** (blue), and **FullServiceRestaurant Building** (dark blue).
 These program types correspond to the specific purposes of the buildings, such as retail, healthcare, residential, office spaces, and dining.
 The distribution of these programs highlights the mixed-use nature of the development, promoting a balance of residential, commercial, and service-oriented functions to support the community's needs and energy analysis.